 - On Gossip Girl Blair hosted a sleepover every year in high school.

-- How to Be Indie: Evil Cousin Ruby hosts one in "How to Keep Your Cool in a Heat Wave".
+- How to Be Indie: Evil Cousin Rubi hosts one in "How to Keep Your Cool in a Heat Wave".
 Marlon and John unwisely decide to crash it.

 - SCTV - Resident lothario Johnny La Rue hosts "Pajama Party", featuring a cast of bimbos in sexy sleepware, and has the gall to label it "a women's show" and that "men may also get something out of it".